Architects: Menkès Shooner Dagenais Le Tourneux Architectes

 Client: Pfizer Canada inc.

+From the architect.
 Team: Jean-Pierre Le Tourneux, Paolo Zasso, Julie Morin, Kristi Ante, Marlène Bourque, Marc-Antoine Chartier-Primeau, Mylène Deschênes, Shahinda Eldessouki, Pierre Gervais, Jean-François Jodoin, Vincent Lauzon, Josiane Mac, Isabel Noël, Annie Paradis, Harvens Piou, Gaétan Roy, Isabel Roy , Michel Tessier

 The Pfizer Canada reconfiguration project makes a very clear statement.
 The architectural design focuses on promoting the corporate identity of the company located on the Trans-Canada Highway.
 The strategy is to use the building space in a transparent and expeditious manner through the prominence of glass in the structure in order to open the corporate headquarters to the world.
 To ensure a corporate image that is solidly embedded in the site, we worked around the idea of blister packs.
 This important feature of biopharmaceutical production is used as the visual key for the completion of the building facade, walls and furnishings.